-Saas is a method that frees you from rigorous IT requirements of using software.
+Saas is a method that frees you from the rigorous IT requirements of using the software.
 It’s a simplified all-in-one app usage solution.

 What Are the Types of SaaS?

-There are different kinds of Software as a Service platform available today.
+There are different kinds of Software as a Service platforms available today.
 Here are some that you should be familiar with.

 - Vertical SaaS Solutions – are SaaS applications that are designed to respond to the needs of a specific business market.
 A vertical SaaS solution may cater to a single field such as healthcare, technology, design, tourism, or communications.
 A good example of this is background removal applications that belong in the art or editing niches.